Last Updated on November 13, 2024 by Helena Akter

 If you’re considering fasting, especially with diabetes, you must first talk to your healthcare team.
 However, some people may not need to fast.
 These include —

-• Travellers: Fasting can be tough when you’re travelling, so it’s usually not necessary.
+- Travelers: Fasting can be tough when you’re traveling, so it’s usually not necessary.

 Final Words